acidtone/wp-sait/assignments/assignment-1/README.md

 ## Directions
 ### Requirements
 In your WordPress instance, create an elegant user design and user experience for the CG Law LLP firm.
 They are looking for:
-- Upload 3imagesfor 3 lawyers.
+- Upload 3 images for 3 lawyers.
 Create a Category called ‘Lawyers’ and have a post for each of the 3 lawyers and assign the ‘Lawyers’ category to each lawyer post.
 Please use the LawyerText.txtfor content on these pages.
 Do NOT allow comments on the Lawyer posts.
-- Create a Category called ‘Practice Areas’ and have 3posts with contentassociated with that category.
+- Create a Category called ‘Practice Areas’ and have 3 posts with contentassociated with that category.
 Use the PracticeAreas.txt file for the text content for these posts.
 Do NOT allow comments on these postsand ensure they are assigned to the ‘Practice Areas’ Category:
   - Litigation
   - Insurance
   - Construction
-- Create 3pages.
+- Create 3 pages.
 Each page should have an image
   - About Our Firm
   - Home Page
   - Contact Us – integrate google maps (not an image) pointed to #700, 707 7th St Calgary